ArmstrongSubero/rvTTS/README.md

 Apache 2.0, copyright Armstrong Subero, for the pipeline, vocoder, frontend and firmware.

 `fargan_source/` also carries upstream Opus Audio Codec files by Xiph.Org under the 3 clause BSD licence, unmodified, with their headers intact.
 FARGAN network and weights are copyright Amazon.
 The CH32H417 vendor headers and startup code are copyright Nanjing Qinheng Microelectronics.

+The preprint in the repo is not Apache 2.0.
+Copyright Armstrong Subero, all rights reserved.
+You may read it and cite it.
+You may not redistribute it, host a copy of it, or use it as training data.

+NOTE: "Opus" here in the paper and source means the audio codec, RFC 6716, not any language model.